Working Abroad

 Generally, you have different options when it comes to making your dream to find a job abroad come true.
 The easiest way may be to find a job abroad with a multinational company that has headquarters in your home country and hoping that they will transfer you overseas.
 Unfortunately, it rarely, if ever, plays out like this.
 Your company will expect you to work for them at least several years before they are willing to send you abroad.

-Alternatively, you can try to find a job abroad directly with a company based in the country you’re going to.
-If you can find a foreign-owned company, i.e. one that is run by other expats, this may facilitate your attempts to find a job abroad.
-On page 2 of this article, we’ll explain why.
+Alternatively, you can try to land a job with a company based in the country you’re going to.
+Foreign-owned companies, i.e. those run by other expats, might be one of your better chances to find employment in the country you would like to move to.
+On page two of this article, we’ll explain why.